 Mrs D: Anything else you'd like to share?

 Charmaine: At the time I didn’t know there were other women out there of my age and stage in life that had problems with alcohol.
 It can be a poison to anyone and you should never be too proud to ask for help.
-I really admire Lotta and how she has publicly shared her journey.
-If only I had that 6 years ago it would have been so much easier.
 If I can ever help anyone get through this stage in life I would love to help.
 You do not need alcohol in your life.